bguerout/oleoduc/README.md

 const express = require("express");
 const { oleoduc, transformIntoJSON } = require("oleoduc");

-// No need to load all the documents into the memory.
 // Consume for example a MongoDB cursor and send documents as it flows const app = express();
 app.get("/documents", async (req, res) => {